We use cookies to enhance your experience. By continuing to visit this site, you agree to our use of cookies. Policies & Disclosures

 Veterans Educational Benefits

 FIDM is approved to participate in a number of programs administered by the Department of Veterans Affairs.
 Information regarding eligibility for the veterans educational programs may be obtained by calling the toll-free number 1-888-GI-BILL-1 (1-888-442- 4551) to speak with a Veterans Benefits Counselor or by visiting the website at: http://www.gibill.va.gov.
+Additional information about the application process for VA Educational benefits can be found in FIDM’s Veterans Information Bulletin (VIB) which may be obtained from the Registrar or the Financial Aid Office at FIDM, or at the Military Friendly section on FIDM.edu.

 Cal Grant A

 This grant provides tuition & fee assistance to low- and middle-income students.
 Eligibility is based on financial need and academic qualifications.
-The annual deadline to apply for Cal Grants is March 2.

 Cal Grant B

 This grant provides assistance for access and tuition & fees to disadvantaged and low-income students.
 Eligibility is based on financial need and academic qualifications.
-The annual deadline to apply for Cal Grants is March 2.

 Cal Grant C

 This grant provides assistance with tuition & fees and books & supplies to career-oriented low-and middle-income students.
-If you are pursuing a Bachelor’s, Advanced Study, or Master’s degree, you will not be eligible for the Cal Grant C. Eligibility is based on financial need.
-The annual deadline to apply for Cal Grants is March 2.
+Eligibility is based on financial need.